MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-3168-database-engine-error.md

         1. Press and hold (or right-click) the entry, and then select **Uninstall**.

-    - If Version B is equivalent to Version A, retry the restore operation of master database on Server B.
+    - After you verify that Version B is same as Version A, retry the restore operation of master database on Server B.

 1. (Recommended) Update Server B to the latest available version, and then take a new backup of your system databases.

 ## See also